htutaungkhant/motor_control_linear_angular-/README.md

 # motor_control_linear_angular-
-this is arduino code for motor control with ROS2 teleop_twist_keyboard
+This is arduino code for motor control with ROS2 teleop_twist_keyboard
 | Command  | Result     |
 | -------- | ---------- |
 | `0.5,0`  | Forward    |